xpf580/AkaneQQBot/README.md

 ## Usage ##

-**Optional**: You can choose not to download `./AkaneENV` and install the required dependencies in your own virtual environment by executing the following command in the terminal: `pip install -r re.txt`
+**Optional**: You can choose not to download `./AkaneENV` and install the required dependencies in your own virtual environment by executing the following command in the terminal: `pip install -r requirements.txt`

 Navigate to the `.\chat\myapp` directory and enter your OpenAI API key in the `openai_key.py` file.